-To improve your meeting agenda design, and effectively lead your group to its deliverable and increase your meeting success, follow the steps below.
-Before we begin, remember the definition of a solid structured meeting (eg, FAST) agenda:
+To improve your meeting agenda design and effectively lead your group, follow the steps below.
+Before we begin, remember the definition of a solidly structured meeting (eg, MG RUSH) agenda:

 Your meeting agenda design reflects a series of steps that structure a group discussion during a meeting or workshop.
-The FAST technique’s pre-built or cookbook agendas provide solid versions of known and proven information gathering, sharing, and decision-making methods.
-The modifications you apply to basic agendas will enable:
+MG RUSH’s pre-built or cookbook agendas provide solid versions of known and proven information gathering, sharing, and decision-making methods.
+Therefore, modifications you apply to basic agendas will enable:

 - A facilitator (ie, the session leader) to lead the discussion, with . . .